botnroll/BnrOneAPlus/README.md

 5. The library is now ready to use!
 Check out the examples in **File > Examples > BnrOne APlus**.

 ## Documentation and Resources
-To get started with your Bot´n Roll One A+, refer to the following manuals:
+To get started with your Bot'n Roll One A+, refer to the following manuals:

 - [Assembly Manual](https://botnroll.com/onea/downloads/Manual-Montagem-Bot'n-Roll-ONE-A.pdf)
 - [Software Manual](https://botnroll.com/onea/downloads/Manual-Software-Bot'n-Roll-ONE-A.pdf)